-You can propagate a potato bush to multiply the beauty in your flower garden by taking cuttings.
-The potato bush (Lycianthes rantonnetii), also known as Paraguay nightshade or blue lycianthes, is classified as a tropical shrub or tender perennial and is hardy in U.S. Department of Agriculture plant hardiness zones 8 to 11.
-It grows to heights of 4 to 6 feet with a spread of about 5 feet.
+You can propagate a potato bush, which actually is a small tree, to multiply the beauty in your flower garden by taking cuttings.
+The potato bush (Lycianthes rantonnetii), also known as Paraguay nightshade or blue lycianthes, is a tender perennial in the same plant family (Solanaceae) as potatoes (Solanum tuberosum).
+Potato bush is hardy only in U.S. Department of Agriculture plant hardiness zones 9 through 11.
+It grows to a potential height of 25 feet with a spread of about 30 feet.
 The potato bush has blue-violet or purple flowers, and it flowers repeatedly.
 Take cuttings from mid-July to early fall.

 Glass of water